ividyon/WitchyBND/NOTES.md

+* Introduced "deferred tools"/"deferred formats".
+  * This includes formats that Witchy does not directly handle, but are handled by simple enough commandline tools that can be rolled into Witchy processing by being called externally.
+Witchy requires those tools to be installed for this to work.
+  * To process deferred formats with Witchy, you need to download the according tool, unpack it somewhere, and configure the path to the tool in the Witchy configuration menu.
+  * Once configured, Witchy will simply run the tool on supported files when they are processed via Witchy.
+  * For starters, this includes support for HKX (via HKLib.CLI) and LUA/HKS (via DSLuaDecompiler).
 * Restricted the version update check to occur only once every 6 hours, to avoid getting timed out by GitHub when running Witchy a lot.
 * Fixed an issue where "file not found" exceptions would be erroneously filed away as "in use by another process" errors.
 * Fixed an issue where processing errors would erroneously display a "Could not find valid parser" error message.